LICENSURE

 FIRM REGISTRATION IS BASED ON YOUR BUSINESS STRUCTURE

-If you are a sole practitioner who has incorporated your business or are practicing under your name as an LLC, you are required to register your firm.
+A sole proprietorship practicing architecture in Louisiana in the name of an individual registered with the board is not required to obtain a certificate of authority to practice architecture in Louisiana.
+However, if you are a sole practitioner who has incorporated your business or is practicing under your name as an LLC or other entity, you must register your firm.
 A complete set of the LSBAE rules surrounding firm registration can be found here.

-It is the responsibility of the firm owner to meet requirements for operating a business in the state of Louisiana by registering with the Louisiana Secretary of State.
-We recommend that you contact your attorney or CPA for guidance on business registration with the state.
+It is the responsibility of the firm owner to meet the requirements for operating a business in the state of Louisiana by registering with the Louisiana Secretary of State.
+We recommend contacting your attorney or CPA for guidance on business registration with the state.

 To access the Licensing Portal, click here.